symfonycorp/symfony-cloud-docs/services/postgresql.rst

     Be sure to take a snapshot of your master environment **before** you merge this change.

-PostgreSQL 10 and later include an upgrade utility that can convert databases from previous versions to version 10 or 11.
+PostgreSQL 10 and later include an upgrade utility that can convert databases from previous versions to version 10 or later.
 If you upgrade your service from a previous version of PostgreSQL to version 10 or above (by modifying the ``services.yaml`` file) the upgrader will run automatically.

 .. caution::